nancyyang277/DashboardProject/README.md

 # Items Dashboard Local Project
 - This project is separated into front-end and back-end implementations.
-The front-end code (NextJS) is all organized into dashboard folder and the back-end code (Express) is organized into server folder.
+The front-end code (NextJS) is all organized into dashboard folder and the back-end code (ExpressJS) is organized into server folder.
 - To run this project locally, simply follow the following steps
     - 1. `git clone` this project and cd
       2. Install the latest LTS version of Node.js using `nvm install --lts` and verify the version using `node -v`